Artificial intelligence top priority for organisations, but challenges remain

 Ang Thiam Guan, VP & GM, APAC, Juniper Networks, adds, "At Juniper, our mission is to leverage AI to simplify operations and deliver superior experiences for enterprisers, service providers and cloud providers.

-"From wired and wireless access and SD-WAN, to campus and data centres and multicloud environments.
+"From wired and wireless access and SD-WAN, to campus and data centers and multicloud environments.

 "Juniper’s AI-Driven Enterprise portfolio brings unprecedented simplicity, reliability, and security to enterprise networks.
 Automated network monitoring, management and troubleshooting from client-to-cloud provides better insight so that operators can focus on higher level tasks and end users can focus on consuming value – without the need to hire outside people with AI expertise. "